Lyliya/RocketStats/RocketStats_themes/README.md

 You find the name of the author of the theme (you), the version and the date of this one for the basic information.
 Now the basic settings:
- - `x` et `y`: position (adjustable from the interface then, in percentage from 0.0 to 1.0 or in calculation)
+ - `x` and `y`: position (adjustable from the interface then, in percentage from 0.0 to 1.0 or in calculation)
  - `width` and `height`: size (allows you to use percentages)
  - `font`: if you want to use a specific font (the name of the file in the `fonts` folder followed by the desired base size)
  - `scale`: zoom (adjustable from the interface)